THE 13 AMAZING STAN LEE FACTS YOU NEED TO KNOW

 4. His career had a morbid start.

 Long before he created superheroes, Stan made ends meet by writing obituaries for newspapers.
-He later quite because it was “too depressing”.
+He later quit because it was “too depressing”.

 5. He almost quit the biz.